MHGray/The-Orderly/DesignObsidian/granny-like/Cutscene/Opening.md

 *Phone Ring*
 *Phone Pickup noise*
 <span style="font-weight:bold; color:rgb(255, 255, 0)"><i>Call is in bad audio filter</i></span>
+mumble mumble
+Daniel: Hi Ma!
+How're they treatin you there? mumble mumble
+Dad: Now look Ma, I know you're disappointed, but that place was the best me n' Barbra could afford on such short notice. mumble mumble
-Dad: (I know you are disappointed mom but we just don't have the space right now)
+Dad: Ma, you know we don't have the space to put you up right now.
+Not with another lil one on the way. mumblemumble
-* pause with light mischief happening in the background
-Dad: (This is all we could afford.. the reviews aren't *that* bad and it is close by so we will come and visit often)
-* pause
-Dad: (No I didn't notice any smell.
-You must just be imagining it.)
-Jimmy get down from there!
+Dad: No I didn't notice any smell last we were there, I'm sure you're just imagining things again. mumble mumble
-Jimmy: Sorry dad
-* pause
-Dad: Well Ma, I've gotta get Jimmy to practice.
-Jimmy come say goodbye to your Grandma.
+Dad: Yeah yeah Ma we'll come visit soon, I really gotta get going though, gotta take Jimmy to practice...
+Jimmy say bye to your gramma
 Child: Bye gramma!
-Hope you love your new home!
-Love you!
+Love you (in the background)
 Dad: Love you ma!

 * Click
 * Time goes buy then dead signal line
 * Door knocking sound